Mississippi River Trail: Wisconsin

 The Wisconsin section of the MRT begins at Prescott and continues along the eastern side of the river all the way to Illinois.
 The section north of Prairie du Chien primarily follows the Great River Road, while the section south follows various state and county highways.
 The Wisconsin Department of Transportation has prepared an online publication, The Great River Road Mississippi River Trail Bicycle Map: A Guide for Cycling Along Wisconsin's Great River, which offers a detailed section by section guide of the Wisconsin route complete with road maps, services, campgrounds and route descriptions.

+Iowa

+The Iowa section of the MRT follows the west bank of the Mississippi River for roughly 328 miles between Minnesota and Missouri.
+Entering from Minnesota near Lansing, Iowa, the route uses a mix of low-traffic highways and local roads along the Upper Mississippi River valley, connecting river towns near Pikes Peak State Park, then continuing downstream to the city of Dubuque with its riverfront parks and historic districts.
+South of Dubuque, the trail remains largely on-road as it passes through rural countryside and small towns in Jackson and Clinton counties before reaching the urbanized riverfront of the Iowa Quad Cities, where paved off-road paths carry cyclists along the Mississippi through Buffalo, Davenport, and Bettendorf, including continuous riverfront greenways and access through parks such as Credit Island.

+Downstream from the Quad Cities, the MRT follows near Iowa 22 and other state and county highways through Muscatine County, serving the riverfront city of Muscatine and nearby natural areas before continuing through to Burlington, where short riverfront trail segments and city streets combine to keep the alignment close to the river.
+In far southeastern Iowa, the trail follows the byway through Lee County, connecting Fort Madison and Keokuk before reaching the Missouri state line; throughout the state, the Iowa Mississippi River Parkway Commission and local partners have identified the MRT as a priority multi-county bicycle corridor, with long-term plans to improve shoulders, add separated paths where feasible, and enhance connections to parks, wildlife refuges, and historic and cultural sites along the river.

 Central

 Illinois

 The Illinois section begins at the Wisconsin-Illinois border near Galena, Illinois and ends at the Southern tip of Illinois in Cairo, Illinois.
 The trail passes through the cities of Moline, Rock Island, Nauvoo, and Quincy.
 Additionally, it passes near the Cahokia Mounds State Historical Site close to East St. Louis, Illinois.
 Bicycling non-profit Ride Illinois produced a trail guide with The Illinois Department of Natural Resources in 2004 covering 585 miles and breaking the trip into 11 segments.
 This guide identifies traffic patterns along the mixed roadways which include Illinois Route 84, Illinois Route 96, Illinois Route 127, and U.S. Route 51.
 The Mississippi River Trail crosses the American Discovery Trail twice in Illinois: in the North near Rock Island and in the South near East St. Louis.